nayaksamdeep/website/_posts/2020-10-23-building-a-remote-site-part-2.markdown

     but learn to **work your schedules around it**.
 You need to build bridges with your **network** to get all the information.

+-   **Uncertainity**.
+During the early stages, there several uncertainities faced by the org.
+You will have the joys of customer wins.
+Similarly some days are extremely bad with product falling apart or asks for new features within a short time frame (read countless war rooms) While uncertainities are not unique to a remote site, it only magnifies 10X Open Communication with the team is helpful.
+You will also be making countless decissions on a day 2 day basis.
+Some of them will go wrong but dont kill yourself for the wrongs

 **What to expect during the first 18 months**
 --------------------